How to measure security vulnerabilities that evade patching

 What does good look like when it comes to vulnerabilities evading patching?

-• Is patching more effective dependent on region, business line, or type of hardware?
+- Is patching more effective depending on region, business line, or type of hardware?

 As the maturity of your measurement programme increases, the ability to answer such questions on the spot is incredibly valuable.
 With a less mature programme, if you want to ask questions like these, you may get a response two weeks later, by which time the data is out of date.
 That way, you can’t be fully confident in your reporting and security posture.